Skip to main content

 Buffalo Freedom Gardens is a black-led community-based organization that provides plants, growing supplies, and educational support to families that want to grow gardens in the City of Buffalo.

-Buffalo Freedom Gardens will be installing a Food Forest located at JFK Recreation Center, which is in one of the oldest neighborhoods of Buffalo and located in a disadvantaged community.
+Buffalo Freedom Gardens will be installing a Food Forest located at JFK Recreation Center, which is in one of the oldest neighborhoods of Buffalo.
 Community members will be recruited and trained to be tree stewards and garden guides.
 There will also be garden tours, workshops, and lectures for school children, block clubs, residents, and church congregations.
 In addition, 75 backyards will receive food trees to expand the food forest across Buffalo.

 Cornell Cooperative Extension of Erie County

-Cornell Cooperative Extension will work with SUNY Erie Community College to develop tree planting and maintenance certificate courses with scholarships for participants from disadvantaged communities.
+Cornell Cooperative Extension will work with SUNY Erie Community College to develop tree planting and maintenance certificate courses with scholarships for participating communities in Erie County.
 They will also create a high school summer internship program to train interested students in becoming Tree Stewards.
-Also, Cornell Cooperative Extension will work with their consultant, Nancy Smith, LLC, to conduct community outreach to inform and prioritize grant program actions, as well as assist in conducting outreach around the value of trees.

 Monarch of Infinite Possibilities

-Monarch of Infinite Possibilities will steward the relationship building process with churches on the East Side of Buffalo, educate about the importance of trees in regard to climate change, connect congregants to workforce development/training, coordinate tree planting projects, and conduct outreach and engage the community in this project.
+Monarch of Infinite Possibilities will steward the relationship building process with churches, educate about the importance of trees in regard to climate change, connect congregants to workforce development/training, coordinate tree planting projects, and conduct outreach and engage the community in this project.

 Town of Tonawanda